 Your salary scale depends on the type of work you do and which pay level (A, B, C or D) it fits into.
 Clause 4.2 describes the characteristics of the work done at each level and gives the pay scale for each one.

-Each pay level has steps within it and you can move up those steps based on your performance review each year, as set out in clause 4.4 of the collective agreement.
+The pay level may have steps within it and you can move up those steps based on your performance review each year, as set out in clause 4.4 of the collective agreement.

 You can also qualify for a bonus payment if you make an outstanding one-off contribution or are at the top of your salary range and perform exceptionally well, as set out in clause 4.5.